xavierallem/helpai/README.md

 # Legal Document Assistant

 A text-based legal document Q&A system using RAG (Retrieval-Augmented Generation) with local LLM inference.
+With Hybrid Rag and Rerank for complex Retrieval

 ![Application Screenshot](assets/test.png)